 For myself, I found it easier to flip it onto the foam and tuck my edge up under the board making sure I had a nice crisp fold.
 I did this for both sides.

-This next step took a whole two minutes setting up the air compressor and those took most of that time.
-I simply put a few nails into each ledge along the lines I marked on the board earlier.
+Simply put a few nails into each ledge along the lines I marked on the board earlier.

-Enjoy your new No-Sew Lap Desk!
+Enjoy your New DIY No-Sew Lap Desk!

 No-Sew Lap Desk Overview of Features